 - Property – damage to or theft of vehicles.

 - Liability – the policyholders liability, or legal obligation for the property or bodily injury of others when the driver is at fault.

 - Injury – the medical treatment, long term care, loss of wages, or even funeral expenses of anyone who is injured in an accident.

 Illinois requires that drivers have liability insurance.
-Illinois car insurance policies generally are renewed on a biannual or annual basis.
+California car insurance policies generally are renewed on a biannual or annual basis.